By: Kaitlyn Pintarich on January 10th, 2023

 Should you decide to file a claim, it’s important to know that whether the accident is your fault or not, there could be claim expenses that are not covered if you don’t have the right Massachusetts auto insurance policy coverages in place.

-Be sure you are fully covered before a claim happens by calling our team at Berry Insurance today.
+Be sure you are fully covered before a claim happens by reaching out to our team at Berry Insurance today.
 We’ll give you a no obligation review of your insurance and can offer suggestions for how to best protect yourself in the event of a claim.